Benefits and financial support

 - A prisoner

-- A student (only exempt from non-dependent deductions in Housing Benefit, and only if the claimant and any partner are under 65.
-Non-dependent deductions will apply in the summer holiday if the student takes up paid work)
+- A student (only exempt if the claimant and any partner are under 65.
+Non-dependent deductions will apply throughout the summer holiday if the student takes up paid work)

 - A person who has been in hospital for 52 weeks or more.

-If you're on Housing Benefit or receive the housing element of Universal Credit but find you are not being paid the full amount, you may be able to claim a Discretionary Housing Payment.
+If you receive Universal Credit for housing but find you are not being paid the full amount, you may be able to claim a Discretionary Housing Payment.

 We've put together a leaflet on these payments which you can download and read by clicking on the following link.

-Please speak with our Welfare Team who will be happy to advise and assist with a claim.
+Please contact us and ask to speak with our Welfare Team who will be happy to advise and assist with a claim.

 Even if you are working you may be able to get help with the cost of optical and dental charges if you are on a low income.